TalaoDAO/credible/docs/qrcode_vs_deeplink.md

 Universal link behind a button (html)

-the link is of the type https://app.talao.co/app/download?uri=https://my_endpoint?issuer=my_did
+The button link must be in the form of  https://app.talao.co/app/download?uri=https://my_endpoint?issuer=my_did

 If the Talao wallet is not available on the smartphone, the user is referred to the page https://app.talao.co/app/download which offers him access to the Apple Store or the Google store.